obrien-matthew/sample_code/databases/safehaven_app/README.md

 - **Anubhuti** : Data normalization and scripts to create table for data from redfin.com and apartments.com.
 Services in React to get data from Back-end.
 Integrated Google Charts API for creating curve graphs and scatter plots to analyze the relation between crime and housing prices and created graph components in the application to display graphs.
-Color the graph indicating relative crime levels in different neighborhoods relative to the average crime rate across Boston.
+Colored the graph indicating relative crime levels in different neighborhoods relative to the average crime rate across Boston.
 Demo in Project Presentation.
 User Interface section for Final Report.
 - **Ram** : Data extraction, normalization and MySQL create scripts for Airbnb data.
 Set up and configured the React project and its deployment on Heroku.
 Introduced Redux to manage state in the React application.
 Integrated